iboeters/uncinc-react-assessment/README.md

 	- Consisting of a form to fill in username and password and a submit button
 	- If login fails, user should get an error message and stay on the page
-	- If login succeeds, user should get a success message and user should be routed to requested page It would be nice to have a navigation bar, as it is a quick and intuitive way for users to be able to access `/dashboard` from `/home` and the other way around, etc. I first want to make a navigation bar, so I can quickly make some all three pages.
+	- If login succeeds, user should get a success message and user should be routed to requested page It would be nice to have a navigation bar, as it is a quick and intuitive way for users to be able to access `/dashboard` from `/home` and the other way around, etc. I first want to make a navigation bar, so I can quickly make all three pages.
 Any errors I will display by using Reacts' `toasts` so that I can easily give notifications back to the user on successes or failures.
 #### 3. Technology stack
 - yarn